reykjavik-university/2014-T-514-VEFT/Week09/Express.md

 };
 ```

-Here we have defined CRUD operations on our TODO schema and if you need to a refresher on the `mongoose` syntax, check out [this](http://mongoosejs.com/docs/index.html) guide.
+Here we have defined CRUD operations on our TODO schema and if you need a refresher on the `mongoose` syntax, check out [this](http://mongoosejs.com/docs/index.html) guide.

 Now we need to map our newly created functions to routes, so lets checkout our routes.js file in the project root directory.